seqwell/demux_short_reads/README.md

-# seqWell Demultiplex Nextflow Pipeline
+# seqWell Demultiplex From Basecall Nextflow Pipeline

 This is the Nextflow pipeline to demultiplex illumina data for the seqWell ExpressPlex and Pureplex Multiplexing Kit.